aabbtree77/schatzhauser/README.md

 This is a minimal RESTful API server (backend) in Go:

+- dev-centric and AI-friendly:

-- import "net/http", no chi,
+  - import "net/http", SQLite, sqlc, no fragile 3rd party,
+  - "middleware" is just Go inside a request handler,
+  - no javaisms, no lambda calculus: simple config structs,
+  - self-sufficient tests as external to the server Go programs (no import "testing").

 - username/passwd auth with session cookies,

-- request rate limiter per IP,
+- maximal request rate per IP (fixed window, in memory, non-leaking memory),

-- "middleware" is just Go inside a request handler,
+- maximal account number per IP (persistent in SQLite),

 - [Mat Ryer's graceful ctrl+C](https://grafana.com/blog/2024/02/09/how-i-write-http-services-in-go-after-13-years/).

+More to come, read below.

 ## Motivation

-The ideal is [PocketBase](https://pocketbase.io/docs/authentication/), aiming for something even simpler here.
+The ideal is [PocketBase](https://pocketbase.io/docs/authentication/), aiming for something even simpler here: no GUIs, no emails, no multiple auth providers, more focus on reliability and dev-centric usability.

 The PocketBase revolution: